Commandos 3: Destination Berlin: Gameplay

 The player controls a group of Commandos that are used to complete missions.
-Destination Berlin marks the first installment of the Commandos series not to feature the Driver, who is part of the original Commandos team.
-Natasha (aka "Lips"), who was introduced in Commandos: Beyond The Call of Duty, is also absent.
+Destination Berlin marks the first installment of the Commandos series not to feature the Driver, who was part of the original Commandos team.
+Natasha (aka "Lips"), who was introduced in Commandos: Beyond the Call of Duty, is also absent.
 The only available Commandos characters are the Green Beret, the Sniper, the Marine, the Sapper, the Spy, and the Thief.

-The gameplay is similar to the previous games, using a "point and click" approach.
-However, it has fewer hotkeys compared to the previous installment and the user has to press buttons at the bottom of the screen on the action bar.
+The gameplay is similar to the previous games, allowing the player to see all enemies on the map and using a "point and click" control scheme, but it has fewer hotkeys compared to the previous installment, and the user must press buttons on the action bar.

-The player can see all enemies on the map, follow their movements, and make attacks responding to their behaviors.
-The game has a few differences in playing methods in comparison to previous games of the same series, such as the addition of an assault rifle, a weapon less powerful than a rifle but more powerful than a pistol.
-Also, all units can use weapons such as the grenade, rather than just the Sapper as in previous games.
-The previous "knapsack" setup, simply showing a picture of all the items the currently selected commando has in his possession, superimposed over a picture of a rucksack, has been abandoned in favor of a "box".
+Gameplay experience and strategy differ from the previous games of the series, particularly around addition of an assault rifle, a weapon less powerful than a rifle but more powerful than a pistol.
+Additionally, all units can use weapons such as the grenade, rather than just the Sapper as in previous games.

-When searching enemy bodies or supply crates, a similar but smaller box is shown for their capacity.
-Commandos such as the Green Beret or Spy, who have only been armed with the regulation pistol in earlier games, can now use almost all the small arms available, except for the sniper rifle.
-While adding realism (the Commandos are no longer useless outside their area of expertise), some players complain that this robs the Commandos of their roles within the group, making them more generic.
-This does, however, make the missions less linear because the same job can be done by different Commandos.
+The previous "knapsack" setup, simply showing a picture of all the items the currently selected commando has in his possession, has been abandoned in favor of a "box" system.
+When searching enemy bodies or supply crates, a smaller box is shown for their capacity.
+Commandos such as the Green Beret or Spy, who were only armed with pistols in previous installments, can now use all small arms except for the sniper rifle.

 The new "cover mode" ability allows the player to leave Commandos waiting at a door or behind cover, ready to shoot at any enemy that comes within range, often more accurately than when controlled manually.
 This gives the option of ambushes and more defensive tactics.

-Commandos 3 is broken down into three campaigns: Central Europe, Normandy, and Stalingrad; each contains various missions, some shorter than others.
-Each campaign has different players involved.
-Destination Berlin has a time limit on most missions.
+Commandos 3 is broken down into three campaigns: Central Europe, Normandy, and Stalingrad.
+Each campaign uses different characters.
+Most missions are on a time limit.